wsx-proto/wsx/libs/server/README.md

-Server for WSX framework.
+Server for Wsx framework.
 RPC, Pub/Sub, routing and end-to-end typesafety for WebSockets
 ```ts
 import { Wsx } from "@wsx/server"
 import { Type } from "@sinclair/typebox"